 Color Efex Pro is by far the most popular image editor in the Nik Collection suite, and its interface has been fully revamped in this Nik Collection 5 version.
 This editor consists of different creative effects that you can apply to your images to achieve a more artistic result.

 You can add atmosphere, glow, change the colors, and a lot more.
 There are more than 50 creative looks to choose from.

 Personally, this is my favorite Nik Collection 5 plugin and the one I use the most in my workflow.
 However, it’s very easy to overdo the effects, so my recommendation is to apply them subtly and with care.

 Viveza by Nik Collection is aimed at adjusting the colors and contrast in your photos.

-However, even though it’s an effective plugin, I prefer to use Topaz Denoise AI; it has the best noise reduction technology thanks to the latest updates in AI.
-You can check it out in our Topaz Denoise review.
+Nik Collection Dfine is an effective plugin to reduce noise; however, I prefer to use Topaz Denoise AI; it offers the best noise reduction technology thanks to the latest updates in AI.
+You can check it out in our Denoise AI review.

 - Raw pre-sharpener: To sharpen your Raw files.
 This is especially useful if you decide to use Nik Collection in its standalone version.